bracerino/sdtrimsp-output-plot/README.md

 SDTrimSP output analysis of depth distributions for simulations of ion implantation.
 Try the application online at: http://sdtrimsp.streamlit.app/.

 ### **How to use the app**
 - Upload the output file from dynamic SDTrimSP ion implantation simulation containing the information about element depth distributions depending on the fluence
-- The app will automatically load the data e
+- The app will automatically load
+- You can then select the concentrations (either in atomic fraction or atoms/cm3 units) or target density to plot it for specific fluence
+- Download the profiles
+- Compare different fuences with each other in one plot
+- Upload two-column data with e.g. experimental profiles for direct comparison
+- Automatically obtain dependence of concentrations maxima, their depth positions, and FWHM on the fluence

 ### **Compile the app locally**